tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 alert.
 It then processes the "retry_configs" field from the server's "encrypted_client_hello" extension.

-If one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
+If at least one of the values contains a version supported by the client, it can regard the ECH keys as securely replaced by the server.
 It SHOULD retry the handshake with a new transport connection, using that value to encrypt the ClientHello.
 The value may only be applied to the retry connection.
 The client MUST continue to use the previously-advertised keys for subsequent connections.
 This avoids introducing pinning concerns or a tracking vector, should a malicious server present client-specific retry keys to identify clients.

 If none of the values provided in "retry_configs" contains a supported version, the client can regard ECH as securely disabled by the server.
 As below, it